felipepalazzo/geolocation/README.md

 1. Frameworks usage.
 1. Test coverage.

 We have both functional and non-functional acceptance criterias, so we suggest that you pay attention to both.
-Furthermore, the quality of the application (number of bugs found), may also add or subtract points from the candidate.
+Furthermore, the quality of the application (number of bugs found) will factor into the evaluation.